Dhaka College

-Dhaka College (ঢাকা কলেজ), informally known as DC, is a public educational institution of Bangladesh located in the area of New Market, Dhaka.
+Dhaka College (ঢাকা কলেজ), informally known as DC, is a public educational institution of Bangladesh located in New Market, Dhaka.
 Established in 1841, it is one of the oldest educational institutions in the subcontinent.
-It offers honours and master's programs.
-It also has higher secondary certificate (HSC).
-It was affiliated with the University of Dhaka from February 2017 to January 2025.
+It offers Higher Secondary Certificate under Dhaka Education Board and honours and master's programs under Dhaka Central University.

 History

 The East India Company and British rule were closely related to the spread of modern education in the subcontinent.
 In 1780, during the Company rule, the rulers established the Calcutta Madrasah (now Aliah University), and 1791, they established the Sanskrit College in Varanasi for Indians, and the Fort William College in 1800 for the employees of the East India Company.

 Following the passage of the 'Charter Act 1813', the East India Company was instructed by the British government to focus on the education of Indians.
 The act was the foundation of modern Indian education.
 Hindu College (now Presidency University) was established in 1817.

 Various debates were held about the means and methods of spreading education in India.
-In 1835, a member of the British Parliament, Lord Macaulay, proposed in the 'Minute on Education' that India's education should be in the English language and in the light of European knowledge.
-As a result, the Governor General of India Lord Bentinck gave the 'English Education Act' effect.
-The General Committee of Public Instruction, the government body responsible for education at the time, recommended in a report submitted to Lord Bentinck on 20 April 1835 that schools be established in major cities under the Bengal Presidency to teach English literature and science.
-They also recommended to allocate money from the government fund for establishing such schools wherever possible and to start the program from Dhaka and Patna.
+In 1835, a member of the British Parliament, Thomas Babington Macaulay, proposed in the 'Minute on Education' that India's education should be in the English language and in the light of European knowledge.
+As a result, the Governor General of India, Lord William Bentinck, gave the English Education Act 1835 effect.
+The General Committee of Public Instruction, the government body responsible for education at the time, recommended in a report submitted to Bentinck on 20 April 1835 that schools be established in major cities under the Bengal Presidency to teach English literature and science.
+They also recommended to allocate money from the government fund for establishing such schools wherever possible and to start the programme from Dhaka and Patna.

-Later, Lord Auckland, the Governor General of India, presented his famous Minute on Education in 1839, following which the General Committee of Public Instruction proposed the establishment of a college in Dhaka to the Governor General in 1840.
+Later, George Eden, 1st Earl of Auckland, the Governor General of India, presented a Minute on Education in 1839, following which the General Committee of Public Instruction proposed the establishment of a college in Dhaka to the Governor General in 1840.
 The proposal was approved on July 18, 1841.
 On November 20, 1841, Dacca Central College was established.
-Cambridge University student and Hindu College (now Presidency University) teacher J. Ireland was appointed the first Principal.
+University of Cambridge student and Hindu College (now Presidency University, Kolkata) teacher J. Ireland was appointed the first Principal.